-Teaching kids to read can feel overwhelming.
+Teaching kids how to read can feel overwhelming.
 Whether you are homeschooling and the responsibility is solely on you or if your child is in school but needs extra support, it can feel like a lot – especially if your child doesn’t seem interested.
 As a former kindergarten teacher, trained in Early Reading Intervention, and a homeschooling mama to five, I have had a LOT of practice teaching kids to read.
 I’ve also made a lot of mistakes, so I hope that this post will give you some tips, share some favorite resources and curriculum, and help you NOT to make the same mistakes!
 These tips are for homeschoolers or parents who are are trying to support struggling or beginning readers at home during the summer or when they are home from school.
+You can confidently teach kids how to read!

 Before teaching kids how to read, you need to know that the age of five is not a magical age when kids learn how to read.
 Many children are not developmentally ready to learn at five years old.
 If your child is not showing interest in reading or signs of readiness (learning letter sounds, pointing out letters, attempting or practicing writing letters, understanding that letters put together make words, etc.), pushing too hard could make them dislike reading altogether.
 If you have the ability to wait until your child is developmentally ready, consider holding off until your child is showing signs of readiness.